 USDA Native Status: L48 (N)

-Little walnut or Texas walnut is a small, deciduous tree or shrub, usually only 20 ft. in height.
+Little Walnut or Texas Walnut is a small, deciduous tree or shrub, usually only 20 ft. in height.
 Its smooth or lightly furrowed branches form a broad, rounded crown.
 Pinnate foliage is long, narrow and yellow-green.
-Walnuts are the smallest of the Juglans species.
+The nuts of this species are the smallest of genus.

 Squirrels and other rodents consume these nuts, which are mostly shell.
-The common and scientific names describe the tiny marblelike fruit, the smallest of the walnuts.
+The specific epithet describes the tiny marblelike fruit.

 Bloom InformationBloom Color: White , Green

 Soil Description: Rocky soils.
 Limestone-based, Sandy Loam, Medium Loam, Clay Loam, Clay, Rocky

 Use Wildlife: The nuts provide food for wildlife.
 Fruit-birds, Fruit-mammals, Nesting site, Cover.